Placing and routing quantum LDPC codes in multilayer superconducting hardware: Robustness to Variation in Hardware Complexity Model

 \textbf{TSVs.} In the last row, we single out the contribution from the number of average TSVs per edge.
 While similar to the first row, where the number of tiers was isolated, the distribution is smoother, capturing the relative fraction of edges in the graph routed on higher tiers.
 For example, this collapses the cheapest radial and tile codes onto the same point.
 Though the smallest tile codes have more tiers than the smallest radial codes, their regular structure allows a large fraction of edges to be routed on lower tiers.
 We also observe that the average number of TSVs increases slightly as the tile codes increase in area.
 An increasing bulk-to-boundary ratio removes more edges from the congested lower tiers.
 This code structure reduces the maximum average of bump bonds but increases the utilization of TSVs, explaining the opposite slopes in the weight-6 tile codes when isolating the effect of bump bonds and TSVs.

-\textbf{Resilience to variation in cost model.} In the second and third column of Fig.~\ref{fig:cost_variation_robustness}, we return to a uniform distribution of weights but change the optimistic fabrication value, \(p_i\), for each of the four parameters by \(\pm50~\%\) from the values in Tab.~\ref{tab:opt_values}.
+\textbf{Resilience to variation in hardware complexity model.} In the second and third column of Fig.~\ref{fig:cost_variation_robustness}, we return to a uniform distribution of weights but change the optimistic fabrication value, \(p_i\), for each of the four parameters by \(\pm50~\%\) from the values in Tab.~\ref{tab:opt_values}.
 Across all plots, we see that the general trends from Fig.~\ref{fig:complexity} are preserved.
 The changes caused by variation of \(p_i\) seem to be global shifts and factors across all codes, with minor changes in the relative comparison across codes.
-A small exception is the improved relative performance of tile codes against some BB and radial codes when increasing the penalty on average edge length.
-This trend highlights the greater reliance of BB and radial codes on long-range couplers than tile codes.
+A small exception is the improved relative performance of tile codes against other codes when increasing the penalty on average edge length.
+This trend highlights the greater reliance of many qLDPC codes on long-range couplers than tile codes.

-The minor relative changes in the results plot with up to \(50\%\) changes in the assumptions to our cost model show that the structure and conclusions we have extracted from our data are robust to uncertainty in the hardware cost model.
-Our framework reveals consistent hardware cost trends across code families.
-It remains robust under variations in model parameters.
+The minor relative changes in the results plot with up to \(50\%\) changes in the assumptions to our hardware complexity model show that the structure and conclusions we have extracted from our data are robust to uncertainty in our model.
+Our framework reveals consistent hardware complexity trends across code families.